React-WebStore/ResponsiveWebStore/README.md

 To get access please email me at luc.van.kerkvoort@gmail.com

 After that you can pick up any tickets and start working on them.

-# Figma

-For designs I will be utilizing Figma.
-The figma page can be found [here](https://www.figma.com/file/2CXfAGfyjYMwax4OYT0i0C/Admin-Dashboard?node-id=0%3A1)

 # Working on the project